tbnobody/OpenDTU/README.md

 This project was started from [this](https://www.mikrocontroller.net/topic/525778) discussion (Mikrocontroller.net).
 It was the goal to replace the original Hoymiles DTU (Telemetry Gateway) with their cloud access.
 With a lot of reverse engineering the Hoymiles protocol was decrypted and analyzed.

 I extended the original OpenDTU software to support also Victron's Ve.Direct protocol on the same chip.
-Additional information Ve.direct can be downloaded from https://www.victronenergy.com/support-and-downloads/technical-information.
+Additional information about Ve.direct can be downloaded from https://www.victronenergy.com/support-and-downloads/technical-information.

 Web-Live-Interface:
 ![image](https://user-images.githubusercontent.com/59169507/187224107-4e0d0cab-2e1b-4e47-9410-a49f80aa6789.png)